-When an easy potato salad recipe is decades old, it has to be good, right???
+When a classic potato salad recipe is decades old, it has to be good, right???

 I still have memories of eating this traditional potato salad in a lawn chair on my grandparents farm.

-So to counter the mayo, we’re using Yukon gold potatoes.
+We're also using Yukon gold potatoes instead of russet potatoes, which is one update I made to the recipe.
 These potatoes are thin skinned which means you don’t need to peel them.

-How to make creamy potato salad with mayonnaise and sour cream
+How to make potato salad with sour cream

 It's really quite simple...